cilium/cilium/Documentation/bpf.rst

 JIT compilers speed up execution of the BPF program significantly since they reduce the per instruction cost compared to the interpreter.
 Often instructions can be mapped 1:1 with native instructions of the underlying architecture.
-This also reduces the resulting executable image size and is therefore more icache friendly to the CPU.
+This also reduces the resulting executable image size and is therefore more instruction cache friendly to the CPU.
 In particular in case of CISC instruction sets such as ``x86``, the JITs are optimized for emitting the shortest possible opcodes for a given instruction to shrink the total necessary size for the program translation.

 Hardening
 ---------